Baylor vs. Texas Tech NCAA Football Odds, Plays and Insights | November 27, 2021

 Baylor Stats and Trends

-- Baylor has eight wins against the spread in 11 games this year.
+- In Baylor's 11 games this year, it has eight wins against the spread.

-- The Bears have always covered the spread this season when favored by 14 points or more.

-- Baylor's games this year have hit the over in 54.5% of its opportunities (six times in 11 games with a set point total).

 - This year, the Bears have turned the ball over 12 times, while the Red Raiders have forced 12.